Acting

 DRAM 180a - Rehearsal Practicum: Meeting the Play: Yuri Kordonsky

-DRAM 403a/b - Introduction to Combat and Intimacy for the Stage: Kelsey Rainwater, Michael Rossmy
+DRAM 403a/b - Acting Intimacy and Combat for the Stage: Kelsey Rainwater, Michael Rossmy

 DRAM 563a - Activated Analysis: Annelise Lawson

-DRAM 863b - Anti-Racist Rehearsal Coordinator (ARC) Fundamentals 1: Nicole M. Brewer
+DRAM 863b - Principles of Anti-Racist Theater: Nicole M. Brewer

 DRAM 873a/b - Global Theater and Performance: A Theater History Survey: Tlaloc Rivas